 The art work is a tangible, beautiful and relatable way to understand long-term climate change data.
 Plus, knitting is fun!

 Do I need my own supplies?
+What if I am a beginner?

 Local wool (dyed to correspond to your assigned year) and the pattern will be provided by the Museum.
 If you need knitting needles, we have those, too!
+If you are just learning to knit or have never knit before, let us know on the sign up form.
+We will host a few workshops in 2026 — stay tuned for dates!

 This sounds awesome.
 How do I get involved?